worldmaking/digm5010/index.md

-# DIGM5010 Foundations of Digital Media
+# DIGM5010 is all about the Foundations of Digital Media

 **Instructor:** [Graham Wakefield](https://ampd.yorku.ca/profile/graham-wakefield/) grrrwaaa at york u dot ca